carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 The new range range is $220-$250.
 Finally, we will ask the house's neighborhood.
 The answer is Neighborhood A.
-That give us the price of $230k.
+That gives us the price of $230k.
+Our final class label is high.

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/decisiontrees1.jpeg">